He was a Coaching Sceptic. Then he secured a CRO Role.

 "Recognising in the moment that the primal brain is engaged.
 Literally mentally stepping back from that and calming myself and applying logical, problem-solving thinking."

-On Energy, he built a 15-minute end-of-day routine - summarise actions, plan tomorrow, celebrate one win, five minutes of mindfulness or guitar.
+On Energy, he built a 15-minute end-of-day routine: summarise actions, plan tomorrow, celebrate one win, five minutes of mindfulness or guitar.

-For the first time, he was arriving at the dinner tablementally clear instead of carrying the day in his stomach.
-And he started running.
-First time in overa decade.
+For the first time, he was arriving at the dinner table mentally clear instead of carrying the day in his stomach.

 The After